kenneth828/KaHeiTsang/README.md

 ## Projects:

-# SQL Data Warehouse Project
+# Sales SQL Data Warehouse
 - Built a modern data warehouse using SQL Server and Medallion Architecture (Bronze, Silver, Gold layers) to consolidate sales data from multiple source systems (ERP and CRM).
 - The project features end-to-end ETL pipelines that extract data from CSV files, perform data cleansing and quality checks in the Silver layer, and transform it into a star schema in the Gold layer optimized for analytics.
 - Implemented fact and dimension tables to enable SQL-based reporting and dashboards, delivering actionable business insights for data-driven decision-making.